In Stock

 Planting Time

 Plant from winter to early spring while the plant is dormant, giving it time to establish roots before the growing season begins.
 Avoid planting when the ground is frozen, as this can prevent proper root development.
+In frost-prone areas, protect young canes with frost cloth, or start them in pots to transplant once conditions improve.

 Planting Depth

-Plant so that the crown (where the roots meet the stem) is just below the soil surface, ensuring the roots are spread out.
+Plant so that the crown, where the roots meet the stem, is just below the soil surface, ensuring the roots are spread out.

 Planting Width